11ty/eleventy-base-blog/about/index.md

   order: 3
 ---

-Malte is a Principal Engineer at Google, the creator of <a href="https://amp.dev/">AMP</a>, and now a member of the AMP Project’s Technical Steering Committee.
+I'm a Principal Engineer at Google, the creator of <a href="https://amp.dev/">AMP</a>, and now a member of the AMP Project’s Technical Steering Committee.
 Previously Malte has created JavaScript infrastructure for lots of Google web apps and he is a founder and curator of <a href="https://www.jsconf.eu/">JSConf EU</a>.

 <ul>